taurus5650/taurus5650/README.md

 ## 💻 About Me
-- 🌱 Malaysian living in Taiwan (APRC holder)
+- 🌱 Malaysian 🇲🇾 living in Taiwan 🇹🇼 (APRC holder)
 - 💼 Currently working as a Senior SDET at a Taiwan-based E-Wallet company
-- 📫 Open to SDET, QA, SRE, or DevOps roles (Singapore 🇸🇬 · Taiwan 🇹🇼)
+- 📫 Open to SDET / QA / SRE / DevOps roles · 🇸🇬 Singapore preferred

 ---